Additionally, paste this code immediately after the openingtag:

 There are many ways that you can assist Bravehearts.
 Please visit our website at the following to see more ideas.

 Send a message to email@example.com and one of our team members will get back to you shortly.

-You can download posters, flyers, video, social media artwork and logos in Spread the Word section of the website.
+You can download posters, flyers, video, social media artwork and logos in the Useful Resources section of this website.

 07 5552 3000